By David Brothers

 Books like this are either a nightmare or a gift for critics.
 It really makes you think about if you’d leapt to a conclusion, misunderstood the work, or maybe even something else entirely.
 Did I get it wrong?
 Was Seven Soldiers: Frankenstein not about what I thought it was about this whole time?
 Or (and this is the answer I tend to come down on every time) did I just find the first three issues riveting, interesting, and fascinating, and the fourth landed with all the impact of a wet thud, which is totally okay because nobody likes everything, even things in their wheelhouse?

 What’s really interesting to me is how this reads like a bad issue of Seven Soldiers: Frankenstein, but is actually pretty okay when taken on its own, without the context that should surround it.
 Neh-buh-loh is a creative villain, one who first appeared in a favorite comic of mine.
 Doug Mahnke and the rest of the art team show up, depicting everything from universes to flying ships to far-future human creatures to flying horses with aplomb.
-Grant Morrison’s scripting is…look, you know if you like his stuff or not.
+Grant Morrison’s scripting is…look, you know if you like their stuff or not.

 This is Big Ideas Morrison, the one that spills great concepts onto the page for other writers to pick up (which usually doesn’t happen) and to spark thoughts in your brain (this part does happen though).
 This is New X-Men: Here Comes Tomorrow Morrison, where the brakes are off and all that matters is wowing the crowd.
 Throw those ideas at the wall.
 It doesn’t matter if they stick, so long as they’re cool.